12 Gauge Shotgun Shells

 Shotgun slugs are one piece projectiles that are designed to hunt larger game at ranges normally under 100 yards.
 Slugs are very effective to due the large size and high energy transfer into the target.
 Some shotgun barrels are rifled to impart spin to the slug, while other slugs are actually covered in a sabot and are specially designed to have a longer range and increased accuracy at the cost of projectile weight.

-Specialty ammunition, such as low recoil and buck and ball combinations, and low recoil ammo are becoming more popular as the popularity of the 12 gauge in the self defense arena is returning.
+Specialty ammunition, such as low recoil and buck and ball combinations, are becoming more common as the popularity of the 12 gauge in the self defense arena is returning.
 The inherently more accurate long gun platform requires a generally shorter time to become proficient with the shotgun for defensive use as compared to a pistol.
 Plus the greater energy and decreased over penetration issues are definite positives for the 12 gauge.

 The 12 gauge shotgun ammo will continue to be popular into the foreseeable future.
 The variety of applications and different guns and barrels available make the 12 gauge a good choice for any close range hunting or defensive use.

 Discuss 12 Gauge Shotgun Shells by adding your comment to the 5 comments below or by asking a new question

 - dakitan said: "shoots great holds a good pattern would buy again. but then i already did"

 - Dave said: "Good ammo at a fair price worked well in my pump and semi auto.
 The only down fall I see is I wish the wad covered the shot so the lead wouldn't dirty the barrel as much.
 Over all very happy. "